How to Choose a 3PL WMS in 2026: 10 Things to Check Before You Buy

 • Client-specific rate cards for storage, handling, and value-added services

-• Custom billing period and billing cycle configuration
+• Flexible billing periods and cycle configuration

 Client Portal